joebb97/homelab/README.md

 This repo uses Ansible to configure different aspects of my homelab.
 It started as a private repo, but I'm open sourcing it here.

-Some might think showing my home network's configuration and topology is risky and bad, but I'm doing my best to not rely on security through obscurity.
+If you see anything alarming that you don't think should be out in the open, please reach out.
+I'm doing my best here to not rely on security through obscurity, but I could be missing something.
+Any help is appreciated.

 See `./docs` for more info.